Engin-Boot/pong-stage-muskan01/Stage0/Player-1-score.md

   When - score-one < 15

-  Then - activate the module Player-2-action
+  Then - activate the module Ball-move

 ### Scenario: After declaring Player 1 winner